 Featured Artist - Bradley W. Schenck

-Bradley was born in California but he's recently been caught up in an eastbound migration that's finally landed him in northeastern Ohio.
+Bradley was born in California, but he eventually embarked on an eastbound migration that landed him in northeastern Ohio.

 His intimidating last name is originally Dutch.
-His ancestors settled in New England when it was still New Holland, and they were mad enough about the name change that they fought a war against the English a few years later.
+His ancestors settled in New England when it was still New Holland, and apparently they were mad enough about the change that one of them fought in a war against the English in 1776.
+Those Schencks can hold a grudge.

 It may be because of his two Irish American grandmothers that he wandered into Celtic art; already working as an artist by 1979, he ran across a copy of George Bain's Celtic Art: The Methods of Construction and began to explore traditional and Celtic Revival styles in his own work.
 At that time, this was all in ink and watercolor.